cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 ### SCENE 6
 ____
 Hilde in a soup kitchen behind a huge pot, a ladle in her hand.
-People lining up with plates and spoons.
+People line up with plates and spoons.
 At the entrance a group of Spartacists with assault rifles.

-An older beggar enters the room, takes a plate and looks at the end of the queue for a while.
+An older beggar enters the room, takes a plate, and looks at the end of the queue for a while.
 Then he holds the plate in front of him and walks straight towards Hilde, but nobody in the queue gives him room.
-Hilde and he look at each other.
+He and Hilde look at each other.
 She makes a sign to the woman who's next and waves the beggar over.
 The man behind the woman grumbles loudly into his beard.
 Hilde looks briefly with a matter-of-fact look and then fills the beggar's plate.